shyaboi/apistresstester/README.md

 # API Stresster

-This is a node script to spawn child process curls to stress test apis/sites
+Stresster is a node script to spawn child process curls to stress test apis/sites

 Ideally, you run this on many different machines, on different connections for best results.